By Sally J. Clasen

 “Now, everyone who drinks craft beer knows about mead,” says Brown, a former mechanical engineer who graduated from Arizona State University.

-Despite its relevant newcomer status to the beverage scene in the Valley, mead is one of the oldest alcoholic beverages in the world.
+Despite its relative newcomer status to the beverage scene in the Valley, mead is one of the oldest alcoholic beverages in the world.
 Its makeup also is surrounded by misconceptions.
 Mead isn’t a wine or a beer, but rather a beverage made from fermented honey, the main ingredient, and yeast and water.
 High sugar content means mead has a high alcoholic content.
 Plus, it can be dry, sweet or semi-sweet like wine depending on what’s added such as fruit or spices.

 “We tend to serve mead in the semi-sweet range,” says Brown of his lineup that currently includes traditional, raspberry, pineapple chipotle, and a bourbon barrel traditional, as well as a few selections of ciders and cyser, a blend between an apple cider and a mead.
 He also ferments seasonal flavors such a passion fruit cider, and apple pie, cranberry vanilla and pumpkin pie meads.